Transport guide - Iceland - Europe

 • Let walking and transit support each other

 Reykjavik works best through a compact walk-first center with selective buses or excursion transport, not broad all-day movement.
-Keflavik transfer to the city is the cleanest first move when booked clearly in advance because Reykjavik becomes easiest once the hotel and excursion pickup logic are fixed.
+Book the Keflavik transfer before you land so the hotel and any next-morning pickup already make sense.

 Most transport problems come from forcing too many district changes into one day rather than from the system itself.